Car Insurance Cancellation & Refunds: What You'll Get Back & How It Works

 Insurance companies must disclose cancellation fees in your policy documents.
 Review your policy or contact your agent before canceling to understand exactly what fees apply.
 If your insurer is applying a short-rate penalty, ask whether you can have it waived by providing proof of continuous coverage with a new carrier.

 Monthly payment plans may have different fee structures than annual policies.
 If you pay monthly and haven't prepaid the full term, cancellation fees often don't apply — but mid-cycle cancellations may only generate a small credit or none at all.
+For a full breakdown of how car insurance billing and payment options affect your refund, see our dedicated guide.

 Compare Car Insurance Rates in Ohio